 Osgoode Hall Law School

 Osgoode Hall Law School of York University, Canada’s largest English-language law school, is committed to setting the standard for excellence in legal education and legal scholarship.
-In the coming year, Osgoode expects to make two faculty appointments (one to be designated at the rank of Assistant Professor and one open as to rank) that will further enrich the faculty’s strong and innovative teaching and research program, as well as its diversity.
-Subject to final budgetary and Osgoode Faculty Council approval, this appointment will be effective July 1, 2014.
+In the coming year, Osgoode expects to make one faculty appointment (rank open) that will further enrich the Faculty’s strong and innovative teaching and research program, as well as its diversity.
+Subject to final budgetary and Osgoode Faculty Council approval, this appointment will be effective July 1, 2015.

-In making these appointments, Osgoode Hall Law School wishes to sustain its commitment to a broad and innovative curriculum that responds to the changes in Canada’s social, economic, political, and intellectual environments and to enhance its long-standing involvement in interdisciplinary and theoretical teaching and scholarship.
-The Law School also encourages applicants with diverse methodological approaches to law, including both quantitative and qualitative approaches.
-To these ends, the Law School will consider all individuals with exceptional records of academic accomplishment in the following areas of priority:
+In making this appointment, Osgoode Hall Law School wishes to sustain its commitment to a broad and innovative curriculum that responds to the changes in Canada’s social, economic, political, and intellectual environments and to enhance its long-standing involvement in interdisciplinary and theoretical teaching and scholarship.
+The Law School encourages applicants with diverse methodological approaches to law, including both quantitative and qualitative approaches.

 Osgoode Hall Law School is committed to equality and diversity.
 The Law School has an Employment Equity Plan, which aims to ensure that our faculty is reflective of the four designated societal groups identified in the federal Employment Equity Act: women, visible minorities, Aboriginal persons, and persons with disabilities.
 The Law School welcomes applications from members of these groups and encourages candidates to self-identify in their initial applications (e.g. in cover letters).
 All qualified candidates are encouraged to apply; however, in accordance with HRSDC regulations, Canadian citizens and permanent residents will be given priority.